seoupark1/Stochastic-Control/README.md

 RTI-NMPC behaved more conservatively.
 Its control input stayed inside the torque constraint and the total control effort was much smaller than that of LQR.
 However, the attitude tracking error decreased more slowly.

-In this simulation, the angular velocity weights were given larger than the attitude weights.
+In this simulation, the angular velocity weights were set larger than the attitude weights.
 I think this tuning and the actuator constraint made RTI-NMPC avoid using large torque only to reduce the attitude tracking error quickly.

 Therefore, I could not interpret this result as RTI-NMPC having better tracking performance than LQR.
 LQR showed much faster attitude tracking in this case.
-The critical advantage I observed from RTI-NMPC was that the actuator constraint was considered before the control was applied instead of clipping an already calculated commanded control, which made RTI-NMPC did not violate the actuator constraint during the simulation.
+The advantage I observed from RTI-NMPC was that the actuator constraint was considered before the control was applied instead of clipping an already calculated commanded control.
+As a result, RTI-NMPC did not violate the actuator constraint during the simulation.

 The QP result also showed a computational limitation.
 Most QPs were solved successfully, but the mean OSQP iteration count was relatively large and one QP failed during the simulation.
 The current implementation is therefore useful for comparing the control methods, but I would not consider it a real-time spacecraft implementation yet.